muralikrish9/TaskHub/USAGE_GUIDE.md

    - Load unpacked extension.
    - Open popup → allow highlight capture.
    - Go to Settings → connect Google (optional).
-   - Test by highlighting a line in Gmail or a doc to see the “✨ Capture Task” button.
+   - Test by highlighting a line in Gmail or a doc to see the "Capture Task" button.
 4. **Encourage Pinning:** Having the icon visible reinforces adoption and speeds up capture.
 5. **Share Best Practices:** Recommend capturing tasks directly from source material (emails, specs) and running the Summary before end-of-day stand-ups.

 ---

 ## 11. Troubleshooting & FAQ
-- **No “✨ Capture Task” button appears:** Refresh the page after loading the extension; ensure Chrome isn’t blocking extensions on that domain.
+- **No Capture Task button appears:** Refresh the page after loading the extension; ensure Chrome isn't blocking extensions on that domain.
 - **AI status shows unavailable:** Update Chrome, then reopen the popup.
 TaskHub retries initialization when you visit Settings → AI Features.
 - **Google sign-in fails or loops:** In Chrome’s extensions page, make sure the extension has permission to run in incognito/private if you test there.
 Otherwise, re-open the OAuth popup (user cancellation returns a silent error).
 - **Audio capture stops immediately:** Microphone access was denied.
 Re-run permission flow from the Audio tab or use `chrome://settings/content/microphone`.